 HOLD THE PHONE, LADY.

-You’re telling me that because of my ONE overwhelmed child (a then-three year old), 60 other children and their parents can’t have fun during this time today?
-You’re telling me he’s the first kid to have a meltdown at this school, or during a hyped up special occasion?
-You’re a director for a pre-school and you want to isolate a child who poses no danger to himself or others in a feeble attempt to maximize enjoyment for others?
+You’re telling me that because of my ONE overwhelmed child (a then 3-year-old), 60 other children and their parents can’t have fun during this time today?
+You’re telling me he’s the first kid to have a meltdown at this school, or during a hyped-up special occasion?
+You’re a director for a preschool and you want to isolate a child who poses no danger to himself or others in a feeble attempt to maximize enjoyment for others?

 I was floored.